RepellantMold/Screamverter/readme.md

 >
 > # Patterns
 >
-> - Only use the effects listed in the effects table listed below
+> - Only use the effects A to J (caveats shown in the note below)

+> [!NOTE]
+> Not all effects are compatible, here's a table showing all the effects that are available
 >
 > | Effect | Function (in ST2) | Notes (Effect memory **does not exist** in Scream Tracker 2, it'll get treated as a no-op!)                                                                                    |
 > | -----: | :---------------: | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |